Home safety is an important issue for the elderly, and the kitchen is one area where accidents are common.

 - Clean the oven and grill regularly, as fat and food spills can be a fire hazard

-Keep your kitchen clean and tidy, and you should find that it remains a safe and pleasant place where you or your loved ones can enjoy cooking their favorite dishes.
+Keep your kitchen clean and tidy; you should find it a safe and pleasant place where you or your loved ones can enjoy cooking their favorite dishes.